Mehmet Niyazi: Biography

 Niyazi was appointed a teacher at the local Tatar school in 1906, lecturing in Ottoman History, Ottoman Language, Poetry and Prose, Persian Literature, and Kalam.
 He served as the institution's headmaster between 1910 and 1914, settling with his family in Medgidia after 1916, when he was appointed headmaster of the Islamic Seminary in that town.
 In 1909, he began editing the journal Dobruca, which was printed in Istanbul by the Kader publishing house.
 Other short-lived publications he started during the period include Tesvik, Mektep ve Aile, and, with Cevdet Kemal, Isik.

 In early 1918, when the Qurultay proclaimed a Crimean People's Republic in the wake of the October Revolution and upon the close of World War I, Niyazi left for Simferopol (Aqmescit), where he joined Tatar activists in their campaign, edited the Hak Ses newspaper, and for a while was employed by the Crimean Ministry of Education.
 When the Bolshevik Red Army troops entered Crimea (see Crimean Autonomous Soviet Socialist Republic), he took refuge in Romania.
 From that moment on, Mehmet Niyazi concentrated on literary activities, entering the most prolific phase of his career.
 He published his works in the Arabic alphabet version of Crimean Tatar.
 As a community leader, he was an influence on a new wave of Crimean refugees who sought inspiration in the Second Polish Republic's Prometheist policies.

 Suffering from tuberculosis, he died as a result of the disease, having his last years clouded by the death of his wife Sefika.
 He was buried in Medgidia, with a ceremony that attracted a large crowd of his admirers.
-His large-scale grave (mezar) was argued to have been the first modern one to bear the tamgha present on the Crimean Khanate's flag (see Flag of Crimea).
+His large-scale grave (mezar) was argued to have been the first modern one to bear the tamgha present on the Crimean Khanate's flag (see Giray dynasty).
 The location endured as a rallying point for the Tatar community.